feorlen/zulip/docs/webhook-walkthrough.md

 }
 ```

-Also consider if your integration should have negative tests, a test where the
+Also consider if your integration should have negative tests, where the data
-data from the test fixture should result in an error.
-Once you have written some
+from the test fixture should result in an error.
+You may need to explicitly
+set up your negative test's actions and success conditions rather than using a
+helper function like `send_and_test_stream_message`.
+You can find an example
+of this in the tests for the WordPress webhook integration.

-tests, you can run just these new tests from within the Zulip development
+Once you have written some tests, you can run just these new tests from within
-environment with this command:
+the Zulip development environment with this command:

 ```
 (zulip-venv)vagrant@vagrant-ubuntu-trusty-64:/srv/zulip$